Angelica (Dang Gui)

 Use gloves while pruning as the plant can cause dermatitis and photosensitivity.
 Do NOT confuse with Hemlock which is poisonous and whose leaves smell foul when crushed.
 Angelica’s leaves are not foul smelling.

-Angelica’s seeds and stems are used in confectionery, flavoring and the preparation of liqueurs.
+Angelica’s seeds and stems are used in making confections, flavorings, and in the preparation of liqueurs.